 Determining the Value of a California Wrongful Death Claim

-When multiple people seek compensation, a probate estate might need to be established.
-In this situation, the wrongful death action is brought in the name of the estate as opposed to the names of the individual claimants.
+In cases in which several people are seeking to recover compensation, it may be necessary to establish a probate estate.
+In this type of situation, the wrongful death lawsuit will be brought in the name of the estate rather than in the names of the individuals.

 Steven M. Sweat, APC